ikoniqoz/nitrodocs/README.md

 * Core Widgets
 * Core Field Types
 * Developer Docs
-* PyroCMS Pro
 * Reference

 If you are creating a new page, it should fit reasonably within one of the existing sections.
-If you think we need a new section, or want to suggest some organizational changes, please email [adam@pyrocms.com](mailto:adam@pyrocms.com).
+If you think we need a new section, or want to suggest some organizational changes, please email [info@nitrocart.net](mailto:info@nitrocart.net).